National Museum of Afghanistan: The travelling collection

-Certain important parts of the collection, including material from Begram, Ai Khanum, Tepe Fullol, and the gold jewellery from all six of the excavated burials at Tillya Tepe, have been on travelling exhibition since 2006.
-They have been exhibited at the Guimet Museum in France, four museums in the US, four art galleries in Australia, the Canadian Museum of Civilization, the Bonn Museum in Germany, and most recently to the British Museum.
-They continue to tour and will eventually return to the National Museum.
+Certain important parts of the collection, including material from Bagram, Ai-Khanoum, Tepe Fullol, and the gold jewellery from all six of the excavated burials at Tillya Tepe, have been on traveling exhibition since 2006.
+They have been exhibited at the Guimet Museum in France, four museums in the United States, four art galleries in Australia, the Canadian Museum of History, the Bonn Museum in Germany, and most recently to the British Museum.
+They continue to tour and will eventually return to the Afghan National Museum.